 Clivia plants are a collector's dream.
-They come in a wide range of colors and some are even variegated.
+They come in a wide range of colors, and some are even variegated.
 The plants can be very expensive, so many growers choose to start them from seed.
-Unfortunately, the plant needs to have 5 leaves before it blooms and that can take years.
+Unfortunately, the plant needs to have five leaves before it blooms and that can take years.
 The seeds that bear the genetic material have a tendency to bear plants with gradually evolving color from the parent plant.
-There are also dominant colors which can change a strains final outcome hue.
+There are also dominant colors which can change a strain's final outcome hue.
 Clivia plants turn color as they age too, with most deepening in tone as they mature.

 Reasons for Changing Clivia Colors